matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 to write whatever the hairball does.
 I now have a hairball that does it for me.

-But I do not think -- I know you guys invent gems pretty quickly -- but I don't think there is a gem, oh my god, please take all these instances out of my project, what were we thinking?
+But I do not think -- I mean, you guys invent gems pretty quickly -- but I don't think there is a gem, oh my god, please take all instances of this hairball out of my project, what were we thinking?
 Although I don't know.
 There are a lot of gems out there.
-I know some of them are really powerful.
+I know some are really powerful.

 So it is really wrong, and it is terrible advice.
 Absolutely terrible